 Dead Wood

-Simply describes pins that have been missed by the pinsetter or pins that are in the gutter, which needs to be cleared from the lane.
+Describes pins that have been missed by the pinsetter or pins that are in the gutter that need to be cleared from the lane.

 Double Pinochle